-The School's Anti-Bullying Policy is based on and informed by the Anti-Bullying Policy for Diocesan Systemic Schools and is aligned to the Pastoral Care Policy for Diocesan Systemic Schools and other related wellbeing policies and guidelines.
+The School's Anti-Bullying guidelines and procedures are based on and informed by the Anti-Bullying Policy for Diocesan Systemic Schools and is aligned to the Pastoral Care Policy for Diocesan Systemic Schools and other related wellbeing policies and guidelines.
 All students, their families and employees within Catholic education have a right to a learning and work environment free from intimidation, humiliation and hurt.
 Anti-Bullying policies support school communities to prevent, reduce and respond to bullying.
 Further information about this and other related policies may be obtained from the CSO website or by contacting the CSO.
+Changes were made to this policy in 2017 to reflect evidence based practice and to clearly articulate roles and responsibilities of members of the school community.

-Complaints and Grievances Policy
+Complaints Handling Policy

 The School follows the Complaints Handling Policy and Procedures for Diocesan Systemic Schools.
 A distinctive feature of this policy is to ensure that complaints are addressed in a timely and confidential manner at the lowest appropriate management level in order to prevent minor problems or concerns from escalating.
 The expectation is that complaints will be brought forward and resolved in a respectful manner recognising the dignity of each person concerned in the process.
 The policy recognises that a number of more minor or simple matters can be resolved without recourse to the formal complaint handling process but rather, quickly and simply, by discussion between the appropriate people.
 Further information about this and other related policies may be obtained from the CSO website or by contacting the CSO.
+There were no changes made to this policy in 2017.